 Igniting a Future: Night of Heroes Gala

-Join us in honoring the East Valley Man and Woman of the Year 2020.
+Honoring the Man and Woman of the Year 2023.

 Through your generosity, the funds raised at our annual gala

 allow us to continue to support East Valley women.

 Positive Paths Man and Woman of the Year 2023

 A native Arizonan and graduate of Arizona State University, Bill Rogers has over 25 years of award winning experience in the mortgage industry.
 As CEO & Founder of Homeowners Financial Group (HFG), Bill was instrumental in the development of HFG, and its unique culture of collaboration, innovation and community giving.
 His goal was to create a place to work where all associates feel empowered, knowing they each hold an important role in the success and growth of Homeowners.
 Named a “Best Places to Work” recipient for over 15 years, Bill has created a core of trusted leadership that is equally as loyal as he is to his business and community.